-STMs ARE Insurance Some may argue that the value of short-term plans is "unclear" because they provide "a false sense of security," but millions of consumers would disagree.
-Michael Cannon of the Cato Institute illustrated this point by recounting the story of Jeanne Balvin, a 61-year old Arizona resident.
+STMs ARE Insurance and are regulated by the federal government and each state's insurance department.
+Some may argue that the value of short-term plans is "unclear" because they provide "a false sense of security," but millions of consumers would disagree.
+Michael Cannon of the Cato Institute who is also offering testimony illustrated this point in an article published by The HII by recounting the story of Jeanne Balvin, a 61-year old Arizona resident.

 "In 2017, Balvin purchased an STM plan from UnitedHealthcare for \$274 per month.
 It covered the entire cost of her emergency surgery for diverticulitis, minus a \$2,500 deductible.
 Had she purchased an ACA plan, her premium would have been three times as high and her deductible in the range of \$6,000."
 If her state allowed the extension and she was in her first year of a three-year renewal, the diverticulitis would be a covered expense for another two years after the medical incident and the insurer could not raise her premiums.
-In a win for consumers, a court ruling affirms the legality of short-term health insurance plans | TheHill
+In a win for consumers, a court ruling affirms the legality of short-term health insurance plans.
+TheHill

 There are many "Jeannes" who have had similar experiences with STM plans.
-One is a staff member for our Kansas Senate leadership team who purchased a short term medical plan last January and was forced to have an emergency gall bladder surgery in February.
-All of the \$97000 of costs were covered after he paid his 2500 deductible.
+One is a Capitol staff member right here in Topeka who purchased a short term medical plan before being employed here.
+The person was forced to have an emergency gall bladder surgery a month later.
+All of the \$97,000 of costs were covered after he paid his \$2500 deductible.
 The premium would have been more than double for an ACA plan and his out-of-pocket costs would have been in excess of \$8000.

-Lower Premium Options Until the federal government can amend the ACA to make these major medical plans more affordable, we are left to offering our middle income clients short term plans or sharing plans.
+Lower Premium Options Until the federal government can amend the ACA to make these major medical plans more affordable for middle-income Kansans, the short term plans, sharing plans and association plans are their only options.
 The short term plans are at least 60% to 70% lower in premium than the ACA plans primarily because they do not cover pre-existing conditions or other benefits that some purchasers do not want or would rather pay cash for, such as normal maternity, prescriptions, chiropractic services or mental health.
 Purchasers appreciate that they only pay for what they want insurance to cover.
 The purchaser will consider using the savings in premium to pay for the services not covered by the STM policy, should they be needed.
-These plans often have a regional network and limited provider selection, while most short term plans provide a national network of providers.
+ACA plans often have a regional network and limited provider selection, while most short term plans provide a national network of providers.
 Obviously, STM plans are not for everyone, but fill a need.
+There are some insurers who offer guaranteed issue short term plans but the premiums are higher, of course

-Let's look at some actual quotes, (see screenshots below).
-The ACA Marketplace policies for a male, age 55 in zip code 66204, range from \$650 to \$1170 monthly with an out-of-pocket ranging from \$8550 to \$6250.
-By contrast, the most popular STM with a \$5000 out-of-pocket is only \$328 with plans as low as \$156.
+Actual quotes, (see screenshots below).
+The ACA Marketplace policies for a female, age 62 in zip code 66204, range from \$747 to \$1650 monthly with an out-of-pocket ranging from \$8600 to \$5000.
+By contrast, the most popular STM with a \$5000 out-of-pocket is only \$440 with plans as low as \$162.
+A "healthy" discount is available to reduce premiums even more.

-At age 22 with the same zip code, the Marketplace plans would be \$229 up to \$525 respectively with matching out-of-pockets as outlined above.
-By contrast, the most popular STM with a \$5000 out-of-pocket is only \$84 with plans as low as \$40.
+For an age 22 male the Marketplace plans would be between \$247 and \$525 respectively with matching out-of-pockets as outlined above.
+By contrast, the most popular STM plan is only \$100 with plans as low as \$56.